brainupdaters/drlm-docs/docs/source/QuickStart.rst

 Add Client to DRLM Server
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Now we can add a ReaR client with the command "drlm addclient" and the parameters -i "Client IP", -c "ReaR client hostname" and -I to automatically install ReaR client.
+The client needs to have an open SSH.
+By default the root user is used.
+You can specify another user with the ``-u <user>`` parameter.
+This user needs admin privileges

 ::